The Seattle-Kobe Sister City Association (SKSCA)

 The HBCC acts as a bridge between Hyogo Prefecture and Washington, ensuring the continuation of many cultural exchanges.

 Since 1954, the Government of Japan has been offering scholarships to foreign nationals from various countries around the world to study in Japan.
 Scholarships are offered annually to U.S.

 citizens living in Washington, Montana, and Northern Idaho through the Consulate-General of Japan at Seattle.

 Scholarships include: Japanese Studies Scholarship, Teacher Training Scholarship, Research Student Scholarship, Senshu-Gakko (Professional Training School), Student Scholarship

-Seattle’s Office of Arts and Culture, in addition to its Civic Partner support, graciously awarded us Relief Funds in response to the COVID-19 pandemic of 2020.
+Seattle’s Centering Art & Racial Equity (C.A.R.E.), in addition to its Civic Partner support, graciously awarded us Relief Funds in response to the COVID-19 pandemic of 2020.

 4CULTURE provides funding and support for the cultural work that makes King County vibrant.
 The organization has generously awarded us a Sustained Support grant, in light of the hardships of 2020.